meta-company/makex/documents/source/syntax-actions.md

 # Actions

-Each task can accept a list of "Actions" that will be run when the task is executed.
+Each task can accept a list of "Actions" that are run when the task is executed.

 For example: